-Philip Raby Porsche has used the lockdown period to reduce costs but continue to push the business, owner Phil Raby said on Car Dealer Live today (Apr 30).
+Philip Raby Porsche has used the lockdown period to reduce costs but continue to push the business, owner Phil Raby said on Car Dealer Live.

-The Porsche dealership has also taken this time to increase its number of social media posts and has seen enquiries continue to come in through Facebook and Instagram.
+The Porsche dealership has also taken this time to increase its number of social media posts and has seen inquiries continue to come in through Facebook and Instagram.

 Brexit – a word almost forgotten amid the current crisis – had been a challenge for the business, he said.